 But, does that mean you will never overstretch and pull a muscle?
 No. When you feel that pain at the edge of your limit, it’s your brain telling you what you’re about to do could cause serious injury.
 Listen to those cues.
 For bonus points learn about why stretching works.

 #6: Con – There is a lot of misinformation about hot yoga.

 People constantly spew hot yoga’s benefits ranging from weight loss to detoxing.
-There is no evidence to suggest that hot yoga gives you any more weight loss than non hot yoga because the increase in weight loss is usually water weight.
+There is no evidence to suggest that hot yoga gives you any more weight loss than any other style of yoga because the increase in weight loss is usually water weight.

 If sweating alone would make us lose actual weight instead of water weight, you can bet home saunas would be a lot more common.

 #7: Pro – It’s harder to get distracted.

 When you’re doing hot yoga, it’s much harder to be distracted by things like what you have to do when you get home and what you’re going to get at the grocery store.
 The evidence is anecdotal, but yogis across the board seem to agree when the heat causes them to focus on their breath and movement more.

 This means it is possible that hot yoga can be a more mindful practice because you are focusing more intently than you might be otherwise.
 But, as I said, this is entirely anecdotal, and I don’t see scientists sitting around hot yoga class with clipboards or fancy monitoring tools any time soon.

 The combination of heat and humidity means in this yoga class, you could end up feeling dizzy.
 And with this dizziness often comes nausea.
 It’s completely normal to feel dizzy and nauseous, but it’s definitely not pleasant.
 When you feel dizzy, take a few sips of water and lie in corpse pose until the dizziness passes.